Prince William returns to public duties at a time when the UK monarchy needs him more than ever

 But with two of the most visible family members out sick, it will be more challenging for the family to keep up.

-In addition to the widely publicized pomp and ceremony of royal processions and state visits, the Windsors attend hundreds of little known events every year to recognize the accomplishments of average people and mark local events such as the opening of libraries and community centers.
-Hundreds of charities cherish royal appearances, which give their good works visibility and credibility among potential donors.
+In addition to the widely publicized pomp and ceremony of royal processions and state visits, the Windsors attend hundreds of little-known events every year to recognize the accomplishments of the general public and mark local events such as the opening of libraries and community centers.
+Hundreds of charities cherish royal appearances, which give visibility and credibility to their good work among potential donors.

 Harry arrived in London from California less than 24 hours after Buckingham Palace announced the king's cancer diagnosis.
 The meeting has raised hopes that the pair can repair their troubled relationship after Harry publicly criticized the royal family for unconscious racism and complained about the way his American biracial wife, former actor Meghan Markle, was treated by palace officials.